 Appointed Senior Lecturer in Curriculum and Academic Development at La Trobe University in 2008, he became Associate Professor and Director, Design for Learning in the Faculty of Humanities and Social Sciences in 2011.
 In October 2012, Hirst became an honorary Adjunct Associate Professor in Music at the Centre for Creative Arts at La Trobe University and in October 2013 he was appointed as Honorary Principal Fellow in the School of Contemporary Music, Victorian College of the Arts at the University of Melbourne, and from 2017 he has been an Honorary Principal Fellow at the Melbourne Conservatorium of Music, Faculty of Fine Arts and Music, University of Melbourne.

 Hirst has published extensively on electroacoustic music, in journals such as Organised Sound, Array, Chroma, Sounds Australian, New Music Articles, Press Press Magazine, and he was the founding editor of Mikropolyphonie, the online contemporary music journal (1996-2004).
 His book, A Cognitive Framework for the Analysis of Acousmatic Music: Analysing Wind Chimes by Denis Smalley, was published by VDM Verlag in 2008 and his work has been published by the Computer Music Journal.
 Hirst’s interest in the analysis and perception of electroacoustic music has led to the recent chapter ‘Sound analysis and musicology’ in the Andrew Brown edited book Sound Musicianship: Understanding the Crafts of Music.
-He has also been a contributor to the OREMA (Online Repository for Electroacoustic Music Analysis) Project being conducted by Prof Leigh Landy and Prof Simon Emmerson at De Montfort University, and, in 2013, he was invited to serve on the founding Review Board for the online journal eOREMA, along with: Dr Simon Atkinson; Prof Marc Battier; Prof Michael Clarke; Dr John Dack; Prof Simon Emmerson; Dr David Hirst; Prof Andrew Hugill; Dr Gary Kendall; Prof Leigh Landy; Dr Cathy Lane; Dr Katharine Norman; Prof Robert Normandeau; Prof Tae Hong Park ; Prof Peter Stollery; and Prof John Young.
+He has also been a contributor to the OREMA (Online Repository for Electroacoustic Music Analysis) Project established by Prof Leigh Landy and Prof Simon Emmerson at De Montfort University.
+In 2013 he was invited to serve on the founding Review Board for the online journal eOREMA, along with: Dr Simon Atkinson; Prof Marc Battier; Prof Michael Clarke; Dr John Dack; Prof Simon Emmerson; Prof Andrew Hugill; Dr Gary Kendall; Prof Leigh Landy; Dr Cathy Lane; Dr Katharine Norman; Prof Robert Normandeau; Prof Tae Hong Park ; Prof Peter Stollery; and Prof John Young.

-He has been a member of the Canadian Electroacoustic Community; the International Computer Music Association; the Australasian Computer Music Association; the Australasian Society for Computers in Learning in Tertiary Education; and a member of the Salamanca Arts Festival Committee Tasmania (1986-1988).
+He has been a member of the Canadian Electroacoustic Community; the International Computer Music Association; the Australasian Computer Music Association; the Australasian Society for Computers in Learning in Tertiary Education; the Australasian Performing Rights Association and a member of the Salamanca Arts Festival Committee Tasmania (1986-1988).